enas-elm/Nuxt-Boilerplate/README.md

 - [Storybook](#storybook)
 - [Nuxt](#git-management)

-In the "Pokedex" branch you will find an exemple of what has been realised with this boilerplate
+You will find an exemple of what has been realised with this boilerplate in the "poekeapi" branch

 ## Lint